sarahpmedeiros/course-2017-spr-proj/cxiao_jchew1_jguerero_mgarcia7/README.md

 between our dependent variables on our independent variable, obesity.

 # Required libraries and tools
-The libraries pyshp, shapely, geopy, numpy will need to be installed before the program can be executed.
+The libraries pyshp, shapely, geopy, numpy, pickle, sklearn will need to be installed before the program can be executed.
 They can be installed with these pip3 commands:
-@EVERYONE: Make sure to include the libraries here you used that don't come packaged with Python
 ```
 pip3 install pyshp
 pip3 install shapely
 pip3 install geopy
 pip3 install numpy
+pip3 install pickle
+pip3 install sklearn
 ```